wildfly/quickstart/ejb-security-context-propagation/README.md

             <match-rule authentication-configuration="ejb-outbound-configuration"/>
         </authentication-context>

-    The `ejb-outbound-configuration` contains the authentication configuration that will be used when invoking a method on a remote EJB
-    (i.e. when `IntermediateEJB` calls the methods on the `SecuredEJB`).
+    The `ejb-outbound-configuration` contains the authentication configuration that will be used when invoking a method on a remote EJB, for example when `IntermediateEJB` calls the methods on the `SecuredEJB`.
 The above configuration specifies that the identity that is currently authenticated to the `ApplicationDomain` will be used to establish the connection to the remote EJB.
 The `sasl-mechanism-selector` defines the SASL mechanisms that should be tried.
 In this quickstart the `PLAIN` mechanism has been chosen because other     challenge-response mechanisms such as `DIGEST-MD5` can't provide the original credential to establish the connection to the remote EJB.

     The `ejb-outbound-context` is the authentication context that is used by the remote outbound connection and it automatically     selects the `ejb-outbound-configuration`.

 3. The following `ejb-outbound` outbound-socket-binding connection was created within the `standard-sockets` socket-binding-group: